San Ysidro Border Crossing Wait Times & Forecast

 Understanding peak patterns is the first step to a faster crossing.
 BorderSmart's forecast is built on years of historical data, but these general patterns hold most of the time:

-Friday Afternoons (2 PM–8 PM)
+Friday Afternoons (2 PM to 8 PM)

 Weekend crossers head north to San Diego, causing the week's single heaviest peak.
 Standard lanes regularly exceed 75 minutes.

-Sunday Evenings (3 PM–8 PM)
+Sunday Evenings (3 PM to 8 PM)

 Families and visitors returning to the US create a second major weekly surge comparable in intensity to Friday.